bruprescott/CTDizzle/MKRZero/UserGuide.md

 |MOSI|8 (MOSI)|
 |SS|D7|

-SQW is not needed unless you want to implement an alarm function.
+##### The SD Card

+SD capabilities are native to this board.
+No soldering or connections needed here.
+This pin is called out in the operating code.

 |Board SD|MKRZero|
 |:--------------------:|:--------------------:|
 |CS|28|

-SD capabilities are native to this board.
-No soldering needed here.
-This pin is called out in the operating code.
+##### The Temperature Sensor

+The TSYS01 temperature sensor (the aluminum sensor with the cage) communicates with the MKRZero via the I2C communication protocol.
+You'll notice in the pressure sensor section that the pinouts are the same as the temperature sensor.
+This is okay, as each sensor has a unique address that allows the MKRZero to tell the difference between the two.

 |TSYS01 Temperature Sensor|MKRZero|
 |:------------:|:------------:|